swiftlang/swift-package-manager/Documentation/Package.swift.md

 ```

 A package can require dependencies that are only needed during develop,
-as example for testing purposes. `devDependencies` are only fetched
+as example for testing purposes. `testDependencies` are only fetched
 when you build current package.
 They are not fetched if a package is
 specified as a dependency in other package.